Brawl Stars: Gameplay

-In Brawl Stars, players battle against other players or AI opponents, or "bots", in multiple game modes.
+In Brawl Stars, players battle against other players, AI opponents, or PvE bosses in multiple game modes.
 Players can choose between different Brawlers, who can be unlocked through the Starr Road or purchased through the Shop to use in battles.
+Brawl Stars was described by contemporary reviewers as a multiplayer action game with a range of distinct modes and characters.
 In December 2022, a new progressive unlock system called the "Starr Road" replaced Boxes as the main method to unlock Brawlers.
-The cost to unlock each Brawler on the Starr Road depends on its rarity.

 During a match, players can use their Brawler's normal attack or their Super, a special attack that charges up through damaging opponents or in some cases through additional means.
-Players can also equip their Brawlers with power-ups known as Gadgets, Star Powers, Gears, and Hypercharges; Gadgets and Hypercharges can be activated during a match, while Star Powers and Gears are passive abilities.
+Players can also equip their Brawlers with power-ups known as Gadgets, Star Powers, Gears, Hypercharges, and Buffies; Gadgets and Hypercharges can be activated during a match, Star Powers and Gears are passive abilities.
+With the exceptions of Gears, each of these upgrades are specific to each Brawler and can be upgraded with Buffies, which are obtained from Claw Machines.

 Game Modes

 Brawl Stars has a variety of different permanent and temporary game modes that players can choose from, each having different objectives and maps.
 Players can invite friends to play with them while staying under the maximum team size of the game mode.
 Most modes involve two teams with three players each, other modes can involve either five or two player teams.